 My verdict on the section from Camaret-sur-Mer to Audierne?

 Most of this walk follows a gentle route—there is very little strenuous climbing and, on a sunny day with a gentle breeze, I would rate this (and continuing along the GR 34 to Lorient) as my favourite walk in France!
-Many times during my journey, I found myself sitting on a rock, admiring the view—unable to believe the world could be this beautiful!
+On many occasions during my journey, I found myself sitting on a rock, admiring the view—unable to believe the world could be this beautiful!

 However, there were sections of the walk where I needed to put away the camera and pay closer attention to what I was doing.
 In high winds or driving rain, this walk would be beyond my skill and experience level and I would need to take a taxi to reach my accommodation for the night.
 And, while I never felt in danger of falling into the ocean, I was aware that if I twisted an ankle, it might have been difficult to get help or make my way back to town.
 Of course, walking with a group will mitigate this risk.